isdaniel/RustBox/README.md

 ## Overview

-**RustBox** is a container runtime that isn't competing with (Docker or Kubernetes), we return to the core and build a simplest "Sandbox/isolated runtime environment" from the lowest level Linux kernel mechanisms (namespaces, cgroups, OverlayFS, etc.), provides Docker-like functionality using:
+**RustBox** is a container runtime that isn't competing with Docker or Kubernetes.
+We return to the core and build a simplest "Sandbox/isolated runtime environment" from the lowest level Linux kernel mechanisms (namespaces, cgroups, OverlayFS, etc.), provides Docker-like functionality using:

 - **Daemon Architecture** with Unix domain socket communication
 - **Multi-container Management** with persistent state
+- **Container Restart Support** with preserved filesystem state
 - **OverlayFS** for isolated container filesystems
 - **Cgroups v2** for resource limits (memory, CPU)
 - **Linux namespaces** for complete process isolation
-- **Comprehensive CLI** with run, stop, list, inspect, remove, logs, and attach commands
+- **Comprehensive CLI** with run, start, stop, list, inspect, remove, logs, and attach commands

 This tool is designed for container orchestration, testing environments, and secure code execution.